-The Board is updating its Heritage Building and Construction Skills Report to understand the key changes and emerging trends that can impact on the demand and supply of such skills in the industry.
+The Board has updated its Heritage Building and Construction Skills Report to understand the key changes and emerging trends that can impact on the demand and supply of such skills in the industry.
+It has also produced case studies of specialist skills which are accessible through the TBCITB website.

-The Board is developing a Careers Website to assist in promoting careers, jobs and training in the building and construction industry by providing information on apprenticeships, learning pathways and career advice.
+The Board is continuing to develop a Careers Website to assist in promoting careers, jobs and training in the building and construction industry by providing information on apprenticeships, learning pathways and career advice.
+This includes a Pathways website targeting senior high school students, their parents and teachers to provide detailed information on the career training pathway through the many trades para-professions and professional roles in the industry.

+As a new initiative, the Board has developed an online Training Calendar and encourages all Tasmanian to post training courses both scheduled and on demand to facilitate access for practitioners.
 The Board's website at www.tbcitb.com.au has been designed to ensure industry members have access to information relevant to their needs and the activities of the Board.